 Ontario’s Prenatal HIV Testing Program

-The Ontario Prenatal HIV Testing Program offers universal HIV testing to all pregnant women and women considering pregnancy.
-Since the program began in 1998, nearly 200 infant HIV infections have been prevented and the program has helped to ensure that the HIV-positive women who are identified never develop AIDS.
-Over 98% of Ontario women receiving prenatal blood testing are now being tested for HIV.
+The Ontario Prenatal HIV Testing Program offers universal HIV testing to all pregnant people and people considering pregnancy.
+Since the program began in 1998, nearly 200 infant HIV infections have been prevented and the program has helped to ensure that the HIV-positive people who are identified never develop AIDS.
+Over 98% of Ontarians receiving prenatal blood testing are now being tested for HIV.

 Why does it matter?

-When an HIV-positive woman gives birth without prior HIV treatment, the risk of perinatal transmission to her infant ranges from 25-40%.
-Women prescribed modern HIV antiretroviral drugs four weeks or more before delivery have a perinatal transmission rate of 0.1%.
+When an HIV-positive person gives birth without prior HIV treatment, the risk of perinatal transmission to the infant ranges from 25-40%.
+People prescribed modern HIV antiretroviral drugs four weeks or more before delivery have a perinatal transmission rate of 0.1%.
 Prompt maternal treatment prevents infant infection, while ongoing treatment protects the mother’s health.
 Current therapies can reduce the amount of HIV in a person’s body to undetectable levels preventing any future sexual transmission.

 How does testing happen?